nextcloud/notifications/docs/ocs-endpoint-v2.md

 * :new: Support for icons was added with capability-entry `icons`
 * :new: Support for [Rich Object Strings](https://github.com/nextcloud/server/issues/1706) was added with capability-entry `rich-strings`
+* :new: ETag/If-None-Match are now evaluated and respond with `304 Not Modified` and empty body when unchanged.

 ## Checking the capabilities of the server